5004-SEA-Fa24-Geeng/hello-world-chichizhang0510/README.md

 How many hours did it take you to complete this assignment (estimate)?

-- Maybe 1 hour.
+- Maybe 10 hour.

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.

-- No, I did not.
+- Yes, with Professor and TAs figuring out how to submit to grade scope and autograde correctly.